The Other Castles in Transylvania, Romania

-On the day we finished the four days of hiking in the Transylvanian Alps, on our way back to Braşov we took a slight detour to visit two very beautiful castles in the Sinaia area of Romania: the Peleş Castle and its sidekick, the Pelişor Castle.
-While these two castles are not as old or as “famous” as Bran Castle (of Dracula notoriety), they are beautiful and quite evocative of a time and life past.
-So this post is for “other”, lesser-known castles in surprising Romania!
+On the day we finished the four days of hiking in the Transylvanian Alps, as we made our way back to our base, Braşov, we took a slight detour to visit two of Romania’s castles in Transylvania in the Sinaia area: the Peleş Castle and its sidekick, the Pelişor Castle.

-Indoors and Outdoors at Peleş Castle
+Indoors and outdoors at Peleş Castle

 I was about to say (er, write) that my favorite part of this castle was the courtyard and the front yard.
 Then I remembered the chandeliers I saw and some of the incredible rooms (especially the “oriental” room – how cool!).
 The castle is worth the detour and worth paying the photo fee to take pictures.